Howquez/projectoR/readme.md

 ## Overview

 This package is a fork of [Ian Hussey's psychdsish project](https://github.com/ianhussey/psychdsish/tree/main).
-Hence, all creadit goes to him.
+Hence, all credit goes to him.
 I merely changed and removed some functions.
 Specifically, `projectoR` provides two main functions:

 - **`init_project()`** - Initialize a new research project with standardized folder structure
 - **`add_study()`** - Add additional studies to existing projects with automatic mode detection